-- 1. Either: PHYI 702/703 - Experimental Physiology of Human Health and Disease (3/3) or NBIO 722/723 - Cellular and Molecular Neurobiology (6/6) - 2.
-PHYI 705/706 Professional Development [years 2 & Fall semester of year 3] (1/1) - 3.
-PHYI 751/752 Seminar in Physiology (1/1)
+- 1. Either: PHYI 702/703 - Experimental Physiology of Human Health and Disease (4/4) or NBIO 722/723 - Cellular and Molecular Neurobiology (6/6) - 2.
+PHYI 705/706 Communicating Scientific Results [years 2 & Fall semester of year 3] (1/1) - 3.
+PHYI 751/752 - Seminars in Physiology (1/1) - 4.
+Elective courses Four graduate-level elective courses (3 ea.) - 5.
+Elective credit hours for students taking PHYI 722/723 series will be adjusted accordingly.

-Electives: We expect that students wishing to join the Cell & Molecular Physiology program will select a strong series of electives in basic biomedical sciences in Year 1, and are strongly encouraged to take PHYI 702/703 at that time.

-At least one elective should be a literature-intensive seminar-style class that develops skills in critical thinking, such as Advanced Cell Biology (CBIO 893, 894), Seminar in Pathology (PATH 801), or other similar courses approved by the DGS.
-For the second year, electives in addition to PHYI 702/703 (if not taken in the first year) should be chosen in consultation with the thesis adviser, taking into account the likely needs of the thesis project and the interests and likely career path of the student.
+Electives: We expect that students wishing to join the Cell & Molecular Physiology program will select a strong series of electives in basic biomedical sciences in Year 1, and we encourage you to take PHYI 702/703 (or the 722/723 series, for neuro-focused students) at that time At least one elective should be a literature-intensive seminar-style class that develops skills in critical thinking, such as Advanced Cell Biology (CBIO 893, 894), Seminar in Pathology (PATH 801), or other similar courses approved by the DGS.
+For the second year, electives should be chosen in consultation with the thesis adviser, taking into account the likely needs of the thesis project and the interests and likely career path of the student.

 Most graduate-level elective courses in any discipline or scientific area related to biomedical science will satisfy these requirements.
 Areas that are likely to be particularly pertinent are cell biology, biochemistry, neurobiology, molecular biology, genetics, statistics, and pharmacology.
-Examples offered by faculty in Cell & Molecular Physiology include courses focused on vascular biology, gastrointestinal biology, neurobiology, renal physiology, cancer, and animal models.

 Below are outlined two sample course sequences.
 The first sequence shows typical courses taken by a student who is sure about joining the Physiology program from the beginning of graduate school.
-The second sequence shows what course work might look like for a student who isn't sure about joining Physiology until after joining a PhD lab.
+The second sequence shows what course work might look like for a student who isn't sure about joining Physiology until completing first-year rotations.